Tearran/wildlands/README.md

 # Wildlands

 ## Collect the World's Wildlands.
-Discover Nature's Connections.
-Each expansion explores a real landscape, beginning with the **Tonto Basin Ranger District** of **Tonto National Forest** in Arizona, USA.
-Every card represents a real species, habitat, or natural feature.
+Explores a real landscape, beginning with the **Tonto Basin Ranger District** of **Tonto National Forest** in Arizona, USA.
+Every card represents a real species, territory, or Condition.

 ### Standard Deck